lambrospetrou/lambrospetrou.github.io/src/_posts/2021-09-25-makefiles-for-execution-coordination.md

 ## make

 I chatted with a friend about this and he instantly said "just use make".
-I knew `make` was the main built tool for C/C++ projects, with fancy dynamic rules, running only the steps that have to run in the right order, and with good performance.
+I knew `make` was the main build tool for C/C++ projects, with fancy dynamic rules, running only the steps that have to run in the right order, and with good performance.
 I never used it though solely as an orchestration tool, with nothing to compile...

 If you are not familiar with `make`, these are great resources on writing Makefiles:
 - https://makefiletutorial.com/